Miscellaneous Jobs &

 And

-• Commitment to community college goals and objectives of providing quality programs and services for culturally, socio-economically, ethnically, and academically diverse students and students with disabilities; personal qualities to work effectively and with sensitivity in a multicultural environment; awareness of and commitment to the needs of non-traditional and/or re-entry student
+• Commitment to community college goals and objectives of providing quality programs and services for culturally, socio-economically, ethnically, and academically diverse students and students with disabilities; personal qualities to work effectively and with sensitivity in a multicultural environment; awareness of and commitment to the needs of non-traditional and/or re-entry students with diverse abilities and interests.

 Application Process:

 The position is open until filled.
+However, to ensure consideration, application materials should be received via email by July 1, 2024 at 4:00 pm EST to be given priority consideration.
+Applications received after the deadline are not guaranteed to be reviewed.
 SUNY Ulster reserves the right to close, continue, cancel, postpone or restart the recruitment at any time.
-When you apply please indicate which Sport you are applying for.

 Applicants must submit the following materials to be considered for the position:

-To apply for this position, please visit our application page at Application for Assistant Coach- Wrestling
+To apply for this position, please visit our application page at Application for Assistant Baseball Coach

-We invite you to be part of a dedicated community of learners in a department that puts students first.
+We invite you to be part of a dedicated community of learners in an academic department that puts students first.
 Please go to www.sunyulster.edu for additional campus community information.

 Neither the smoking of tobacco (nor other substances) nor the use of electronic vaporizers is permitted on the campus grounds.